osaze12/Project-code-notes/README.md

     </>
   );
 ```
-# how to create a circle/round border, pie border, with a div & css
+# how to create a circle/round hole border, pie border, with a div & css
 ```javascript

  <style>